 Mgahinga Community Development Organisation (MCDO) works as an umbrella for different projects that operate in the community adjacent to Mgahinga Gorilla National Park (MGNP) in Kisoro district, south western Uganda.

 MCDO is the leading community non-governmental organization that is promoting community led development around MGNP at the same time working towards conservation of the national park.

 The goal of MCDO is to use tourism as a tool to promote sustainable development through poverty reduction, conservation of the beautiful environment, education, good health, income generation and sustainable agriculture.

 Mgahinga Community Development Organization contributes to early childhood development through the support provided to Mgahinga Community Junior School.
-The school, which adjacent to Mgahinga Gorilla National Park, has enrollment of about 150 pupils.
+The school, which is adjacent to Mgahinga Gorilla National Park, has an enrollment of about 150 pupils.

 The Education Sponsorship Scheme is one the most successful projects run by MCDO.
 The project provides tuition and school fees support to vulnerable children in Kisoro district.
 As of 2017, more than 150 students have benefited from this flagship project.

 The MCDO Student Exchange Program (SEP) is a north-south collaboration that commenced over 10 years ago when MCDO started hosting groups of Swedish students in Kisoro district.
 The students are driven by the desire to learn about Ugandan society, including local cultures, education system, etc..

 The CEEP is a pilot project currently being implemented at Mgahinga Community Nursery and Primary School.
 Daktari Andorra, the Association for improving the health and welfare of African livestock, is the prime recipient of the project and the local implementing partner isMgahinga Community Development Organization (MCDO).